Get all the latest data for Izmir

 So, is now a good time?

-Of course, this is not financial or investment advice, we don't know your personal situation, and you should always do your own research before making any property decisions.
+This is not financial or investment advice, because we do not know your budget, debt level, citizenship plans, risk tolerance, or personal situation, so you should do your own research.

 photo of expert ahmet kaymaz